Gardner gun

 The Gardner gun was an early type of mechanical machine gun.
-It had one, two or five barrels, was fed from a vertical magazine or hopper and was operated by a crank.
+The original version had two barrels but it was also built with five barrels or a single barrel.
+It was hand-cranked and was fed from a vertical hopper magazine.
 When the crank was turned, a feed arm positioned a cartridge in the breech, the bolt closed and the weapon fired.
 Turning the crank further opened the breechblock and extracted the spent case.

 Development

 The Gardner machine gun was invented in 1874 by William Gardner of Toledo, Ohio, formerly a captain in the Union Army during the American Civil War.
 After producing a prototype he went to the Pratt and Whitney company, who after a year of development produced a military version of the weapon.

+The mechanism was operated by a horizontal axis hand crank at the rear of the breech.
+This worked the breechblock(s) back and forth by a desmodromic cam mechanism.
+To even out the forces, the first version used two barrels, side-by-side, and worked by separate cams on the same crank.
+The cams were of large enough diameter to also act as the lock for the breechblock.
+A striker inside each breechblock was cocked against a coil spring, then once the breech was closed the cam tripped a sear lever and fired the striker into the primer.
+A rack gear and sector on the moving breechblock worked the cartridge feed.

+To provide a higher rate of fire, a five barrel version was constructed.
+This fired faster, but still left time between rounds to allow each barrel to cool down a little.
+A single barrel version was also produced.

 A demonstration to officers at the United States Navy yard in 1875 was successful, however they recommended that Pratt and Whitney continue with development of the system, incorporating improvements to the feed system, which were designed by E. G. Parkhurst, an engineer at Pratt and Whitney.
 The army attended the tests, but showed no interest in the weapon.

 Parkhurst added many improvements to the gun's firing mechanism which made it more reliable.
 During 1877 additional tests took place with a .45 calibre (11.4 mm) version of the weapon, which determined its muzzle velocity to be 1,280 feet per second (390 m/s).

 On 17 June 1879 a further demonstration was carried out at the Navy Yard, during which the weapon was presented by Francis A. Pratt and Amos Whitney.
 The weapon fired a total of 10,000 rounds during the test, taking a total elapsed time of 27 minutes 36 seconds, with breaks between firing to resolve an issue with one of the extractors.
 While the test was not without issues the weapon managed to fire 4,722 rounds before the first stoppage, and after the stoppage was resolved it fired approximately 5,000 rounds without incident.